 We offer two complementary application platforms that address the wide spectrum of composite applications, Magic xpa and AppBuilder.
 Our Magic xpi integration platform and Magic xpc iPaaS solution delivers fast and simple integration and orchestration of business processes and applications.
-We gained 92 and 56 new Magic xpi end customers in 2017 and 2016, respectively.
+We gained 104 new Magic xpa and xpi end customers in 2018.
 We also have an increasing number of customers that use both our Magic xpa and Magic xpi platforms to develop and deploy mobile apps quickly and easily.
-Some of our new engagements in 2017 included: